A*mazing: Computer Challenge

 After the teams had completed two maze runs, the contestants competed in a video game face off.
-During the course of the show, three different gaming platforms, all provided by sponsor Nintendo, were used.
-Originally, the Super Nintendo Entertainment System (1994–1996) was, and later the Nintendo 64 (1997–1998).
+Gaming platforms, all provided by sponsor Nintendo, were used during the course of the show, such as Super Nintendo Entertainment System and Nintendo 64.

 Games played included Tetris, Bubsy, Donkey Kong Country, Donkey Kong Country 2: Diddy's Kong Quest, Super Mario World, Nigel Mansell's World Championship, Plok, Pac-Attack, 1080° Snowboarding, Donkey Kong Country 3: Dixie Kong's Double Trouble!, Wave Race 64, Super Mario Kart, Mario Kart 64, San Francisco Rush, Multi-Racing Championship, Cruis'n USA, Diddy Kong Racing, Super Mario 64, Unirally, Winter Gold, Super Mario Bros.
 3, Super Tennis, Cruis'n World, and the fly-swatting minigame from Mario Paint.

 The team with the most points/fastest time win 50 points for their team, while runners-up in this challenge win 25 points for their team.
 Should there be a tie (e.g. both teams score the same number of coins in Super Mario Kart or hit the same number of flies in the fly-swatting mini-game from Mario Paint), both teams score 25 points each.
 Originally, 100 points were awarded to the winners and 50 points to the runners-up.